Yuami/pokedex-example/README.md

 # Pokédex example
-This is a micro-project (1,5h) using PokeApi and React to create a simple Pokédex
+This is a micro-project using PokeApi to create a simple Pokédex

-## Example
-You can view Pokémon sprite and name
+ - View Pokémon sprite and name
+ - Change between default sprite and shiny, individually or globally

+> Some Pokémon don't provide any sprite so the sprite is not showed

+## Examples
 ![MvYuVMO.jpeg (2428×1372) (imgur.com)](https://i.imgur.com/MvYuVMO.jpeg)

-You can view Pokémon with default or shiny sprite
+---

 ![uWXk2wc.jpeg (2428×1372) (imgur.com)](https://i.imgur.com/uWXk2wc.jpeg)